elizabethengelman/single_responsibility_blog/single_responsibility.md

 end
 ```

-At first glance, this module may seem okay; each of the three functions
+Our ```Board``` has methods that generate, display and update the board.
+At first glance, this class may appear to adhere to the SRP without a problem;
-is related specifically to a Board.
-However, if we think about the
-*reasons for change* we may see that both ```generate_blank_board``` and
+each of the three methods is specifically related to a Board object.
+However, let's look a little closer, and start to look at this classes in terms of *reasons for change*.
+We can see that both ```generate_blank_board``` and
 ```update_board``` are both dealing specifically with the **state** of
 the board itself.
 While, ```display_current_board``` deals with **displaying** the board to the user.
 So, it is technically violating